Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SpotMyUnitDist is MyUnitDistLow THEN DeployMilitaryBuildingtoSpot is High

-IF SpotEnemDist is DistEnemLow THEN DeployMilitaryBuildingtoSpot is Low]
+IF SpotEnemDist is DistEnemLow THEN DeployMilitaryBuildingtoSpot is Low

+IF NeedCity is High THEN DeployCitytoPioneer is High

+IF NeedCity is Medium THEN DeployCitytoPioneer is High

+IF NeedCity is Low THEN DeployCitytoPioneer is Medium

 # Per UseSkillTask Rules